The Story of Balaam

-The story of Balaam and the talking donkey is recorded in Numbers ch.
-22-24.
-It is a true story and not a metaphor.
+The story of Balaam and the talking donkey is recorded in Numbers chapters 22-23.
 Balaam the son of Beor was once a prophet of God, but he apostatized, and yielded his soul to covetousness; yet he still professed to be a servant of the Most High.

-Then the Lord opened the donkey’s mouth” (verse 28), and it complained to Balaam saying, “What have I done to you, that you have struck me these three times?”
+Then the Lord opened the donkey’s mouth” (Numbers 22:28), and it complained to Balaam saying, “What have I done to you, that you have struck me these three times?”
 And Balaam said to the donkey, “Because you have abused me.
 I wish there were a sword in my hand, for now I would kill you!”
 So the donkey said to Balaam, “Am I not your donkey on which you have ridden, ever since I became yours, to this day?
 Was I ever disposed to do this to you?
 And he said, “No” (verses 28-30).

 And the angel said to him, “Why have you struck your donkey these three times?
 Behold, I have come out to stand against you, because your way is perverse before Me.
 The donkey saw Me and turned aside from Me these three times.
-If she had not turned aside from Me, surely I would also have killed you by now, and let her live.
-And Balaam said to the Angel of the LORD, “I have sinned…” (v.
-32-34).
+If she had not turned aside from Me, surely I would also have killed you by now, and let her live.”
+Then, Balaam admitted that he has sinned (Numbers 22:34).

 In His service,